isneru/diogonogueira.dev/README.md

 ![](https://i.imgur.com/mrZTDN4.png)

-# Full Stack Application

-With the main goal being to build an efficient portfolio and codeblock snippet storing system.

-## Install Dependencies
+## Getting started

-In your terminal after you clone your project down, remember to run either `yarn` or `npm install` to build all the dependencies in the project.
+- In your terminal after you clone the repo, remember to `npm install` to install all the dependencies in the project.

-## Environment Variables

-Don't forget to create a `.env` file in your root directory.
-Check `.env.example` for all variables used.

-## Prisma

-Run `npx prisma db push` or `yarn prisma db push` to save any changes made in your `schema.prisma` file.

-## Run the Project

-After you are done installing the dependencies run `npm run dev` or `yarn dev`.
+- After you are done installing the dependencies run `npm run dev`.

+## Making it your own

+I've made it easy for anyone to edit all the information out in the `src/utils/` folder, especially the `useMe.ts` file

 ## You can access this project's deploy by clicking [here](https://diogonogueira.dev).